GazzaJ/CI-MS3-W3Recipes/TESTING.md

 |  004   | Recipe Search   | Returns results based on user text input | Recipes displayed based on matching text | **PASS** | **PASS** |

 ![Recipe Search](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/TESTING-img/search-results.jpg)
+> **The recipe country filter and text search are not able to be used together in this first release of the app.**

 |   Test | Purpose         | Desired Result | Actual Result | Chrome v 89.0.4389.82 | Firefox v 84.0 (64-bit) |
 |:------:|-----------------|----------------|---------------|:---------------------:|:-----------------------:|